PLhery/unfollowNinja/readme.md

 Legacy version: https://github.com/PLhery/unfollowNinja/tree/legacy

 The legacy version couldn't scale and manage thousands of users, while still checking every 2 minutes the followers.
-Now, the program checks 50 000 users's followers every 3 minutes.
+Now, the program checks 100 000 users's followers in about 3 minutes with 12 cpus.

 - Based on a job queue for:
     - Monitoring: I can see how many jobs/sec are happening, their errors, and rate limit them.